-Station Mechanical Supervisors work in winter jobs at Casey, Davis and Mawson stations.
+Station Mechanical Supervisors are 12 month deployments at Casey, Davis or Mawson stations.

 - A generous employer superannuation contribution of up to 15.4% will be paid in addition to salary and allowances.